Deep Spacecraft I Have Known

 These machines are the most distant man-made objects in the universe and are a testament to

-both NASA's awesome engineering capabilites and the role of robust robots vs. manned missions.
+both NASA's awesome engineering capabilites and the role of robust robots instead of manned spaceflight.

 Moreoever, they are still operating and now performing measurements that were not even conceived of during their original design,